Eagle: Groups

 Eagles are often informally divided into four groups.

 The snake eagles are placed in the subfamily Circaetinae.
 The fish eagles, booted eagles, and harpy eagles have traditionally been placed in the subfamily Buteoninae together with the buzzard-hawks (buteonine hawks) and harriers.
 Some authors may treat these groups as tribes of the Buteoninae; Lerner & Mindell proposed separating the eagle groups into their own subfamilies of Accipitridae.

 Fish eagles

-Sea eagles or fish eagles take fish as a large part of their diets, either fresh or as carrion.
+Fish eagles (or sea eagles) take fish as a large part of their diets, either fresh or as carrion.

-Proposed subfamily Haliaeetinae.
-Genera: Haliaeetus, Ichthyophaga.

 Some authors include Gypohierax angolensis, the "vulturine fish eagle" (also called the palm-nut vulture) in this group.
 However, genetic analyses indicate it is related to a grouping of Neophron–Gypaetus–Eutriorchis (Egyptian vulture, bearded vulture (lammergeier), and Madagascar serpent eagle).

 The fish eagles have a close genetic relationship with Haliastur and Milvus; the whole group is only distantly related to the Buteo group.

+Fish eagles exist in every continent throughout the world, except for South America.

+Although fish eagles can be found in many different places around the world, they have been classified as "Near Threatened".
+Reasons such as overfishing, pollution, habitat destruction, and the use of pesticides have contributed to the species' rapid population drop.